FasterSpeeding/Tanjun/docs/usage.md

 by lifetime events (unless `event_managed=False` is passed).

-`declare_global_commands=True` instructs the client to declare the bot's slash commands and context menus on startup and `mention_prefix=True` allows the bot's message commands to be triggered by starting a command call with `@bot`.
+`declare_global_commands=True` instructs the client to declare the bot's slash commands and context menus on startup, and `mention_prefix=True` allows the bot's message commands to be triggered by starting a command call with `@bot`.

 ```py